• English

-When considering ancient Egyptian temples, one of the prominent features that come to mind is columns.
+When considering ancient Egyptian temples, one prominent feature that comes to mind is columns.
 The Karnak Temple, in particular, is renowned for its obelisks, towers, columns, and statues, and it is unimaginable without them.
-These columns in ancient Egypt were adorned with vibrant paintings and intricate carvings, considered a hallmark of Egyptian architectural prowess.
-The term "Egyptian columns" encompasses everything from those found in ancient times to contemporary columns influenced by ancient Egyptian ideas and advancements.
+Columns in ancient Egypt were adorned with vibrant paintings and intricate carvings, considered a hallmark of Egyptian architectural prowess.
+The term "Egyptian columns" encompasses everything from those found in ancient times to contemporary columns influenced by old Egyptian ideas and advancements.

 The-Columns-of-Ancient-Egypt

-In most ancient times, temples of ancient Egypt were crafted from a single large monotheistic block.
-But, later on, it changed into the use of sectional blocks for the purpose.
-But after painting, it seemed difficult to judge whether the column was cut from a single or sectioned piece.
+In most ancient times, temples of ancient Egypt were crafted from a single sizeable monotheistic block.
+But, later on, it changed into using sectional blocks.
+However, it seemed challenging to judge whether the column was cut from a single or sectioned piece after painting.

-During the era from 3050 B.C. till 900 B.C. when the great kings of Egypt ruled, the earliest builders made columns from large blocks of sandstone, limestone, and red granite, later on, the idea of using stacks of stone disks was introduced.
-Egyptian columns are diverse and range from 16 sides polygon to circular columns.
-Imhotep, the ancient Egyptian architect was known to carve stone columns resembling bundled reeds and other plants.
-The columns were placed closer to ensure they can carry the heavy weight of the stone roof beams.
+From 3050 B.C. till 900 B.C., when the great kings of Egypt ruled, the earliest builders made columns from large blocks of sandstone, limestone, and red granite; later on, stacks of stone disks were introduced.
+Egyptian columns are diverse and range from 16-sided polygons to circular columns.
+Imhotep, the ancient Egyptian architect, was known to carve stone columns resembling bundled reeds and other plants.
+The columns were placed closer to ensure they could carry the heavy weight of the stone roof beams.

 • The stone shafts were carved in a way that they resembled bundled reeds, tree trunks, or plant stem